FloatingMilkshake/MechanicalMilkshake/README.md

 ### Special Thanks
 Without these people I wouldn't be where I am today, and this project wouldn't be here.
 - [Erisa](https://erisa.uk/) for the help and the answers to all my questions - especially when I was first starting out with this.
 You've played a huge role in helping me learn more about this and I really, really appreciate it.
 Thank you so much. ♥
-- [auravoid](https://auravoid.dev/) for the sponsorship, feedback, contributions, and ideas; and for helping to further my interest in technology over the years (and for basically being my personal QA tester :P).
+- [auravoid](https://auravoid.dev/) for the feedback, contributions, and ideas; and for helping to further my interest in technology over the years (and for basically being my personal QA tester :P).
 Thank you!

 ## How can I add the bot to my server?